 During the first period of each week, we will begin with a brief lecture on basic physiological processes, and more broadly, the structure and function of animals.
-This lecture will correspond to assigned readings from the textbook.
-For the next 1⁄2-1 period, we will discuss 1-2 scientific papers that address how environmental change is affecting the physiological process under study.
-The final portion of the class each week will be devoted to group research projects.
+This lecture will correspond to assigned readings on these topics.
+For the next period, we will discuss 1-2 scientific papers that address how environmental change is affecting the physiological process under study.
+The final period of the class each week (Thursdays) will be devoted to group research projects.